11.2.6. CUDA

 11.2.6.2.
 How do I verify that Open MPI has been built with CUDA support?

-Verify that Open MPI has been built with cuda using ompi_info
+Verify that Open MPI has been built with cuda using ompi_info with one of the following commands.

 # Use ompi_info to verify cuda support in Open MPI

-shell$ ./ompi_info |grep "MPI extensions"
+shell$ ompi_info | grep "MPI extensions"

 MPI extensions: affinity, cuda, pcollreq